Max Kepler Player Props: Twins vs. Tigers

 Max Kepler At The Plate

-- Kepler has five doubles, seven home runs and 12 walks while batting .192.
+- Kepler is hitting .201 with five doubles, nine home runs and 13 walks.

+- Kepler has reached base via a hit in 23 games this year (of 47 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.